Giambelli, Pieri, and tableau formulas via raising operators: Reduction formulas and tableaux

 such that $\la^i/\la^{i-1}$ is a $k$-horizontal strip for $1\leq i\leq r$.
 We represent $T$ by a filling of the boxes in $\la/\mu$ with positive integers which is weakly increasing along each row and down each column, such that for each $i$, the boxes in $T$ with entry $i$ form the skew diagram $\la^i/\la^{i-1}$.
 A {\em standard $k$-tableau} on $\la/\mu$ is a $k$-tableau $T$ of shape $\la/\mu$ such that the entries $1,2,\ldots,|\la - \mu|$ each appear once in $T$.
 For any $k$-tableau $T$ we define

 where $m_i$ denotes the number of times that $i$ appears in $T$.

 \noin b) Let {\bf P} denote the ordered alphabet $\{1'<2'<\cdots<k'<1<2<\cdots\}$.
 The symbols $1',\ldots,k'$ are said to be {\em marked}, while the rest are {\em unmarked}.
-A {\em $k$-bitableau} $U$ of shape $\la$ is a filling of the boxes in $\la$ with elements of {\bf P} which is weakly increasing along each row and down each column, such that (i) the marked entries are strictly increasing along rows and weakly increasing down columns, and (ii) the unmarked entries form a $k$-tableau $T$.
+A {\em $k$-bitableau} $U$ of shape $\la$ is a filling of the boxes in $\la$ with elements of {\bf P} which is weakly increasing along each row and down each column, such that (i) the marked entries are strictly increasing along each row, and (ii) the unmarked entries form a $k$-tableau $T$.
 We define

 where $n_j$ denotes the number of times that $j'$ appears in $U$. \end{defn}

 \begin{thm} For any $k$-strict partition $\la$, we have

 where the sum is over all $k$-bitableaux $U$ of shape $\la$ \end{thm} \begin{proof} Let $m$ be a positive integer, $x^{(m)} = (x_1,\dots,x_m)$, and let $\Ti_\la(x^{(m)}\,;y)$ be the result of substituting $x_i=0$ for $i>m$ in $\Ti_\la(x\,;y)$.
 It follows from equation (\ref{reductTH}) that